-College life is new for everyone, so even if you feel somewhat bewildered by terms like 'JCR' and 'bop' being thrown around, remember that you are not alone!
-The International and BME Reps organise events such as drinks and tea gatherings for their communities, and we are

-JCR-provided snacks) are also actively attended by students of all nationalities and great opportunities for cross-cultural exchange.
+College life is new for everyone, so even if you feel somewhat bewildered by terms like 'JCR' and 'bop' used everywhere, remember that you are not alone!
+The International and BAME Reps organise events such as drinks and tea gatherings for their communities, and we are also active in other JCR roles.
+The Academic Affairs Representative, for instance, contributes his perspective as an international student to event proposals during Committee meetings.
+JCR events including Entz nights (entertainment events such as karaoke nights) and Welfare tea (late-afternoon gatherings over JCR-provided snacks) are also actively attended by students of all nationalities and great opportunities for cross-cultural exchange.
 The JCR makes a dedicated effort at both building bonds within the international student community and bridging students of different backgrounds.